segmentio/segment-docs/src/segment-app/iam/sso.md

 ##### Do you support automatic user provisioning?

 Segment supports "just in time" user permissioning; new users who authenticate using your IdP are automatically created in Segment as minimal-access (read-only) members.
 If the user already exists in Segment then Segment associates the IdP-identity with the existing Segment user account.

+Segment also supports user provisioning and role mapping [using SCIM](/docs/segment-app/iam/scim/).

 ##### Do you support automatic user de-provisioning?

-No. However, since any non-owners must log in with SSO to access your workspace, once you remove their authorization in your IdP they will no longer be able to access your workspace.
+Yes, users can be automatically de-provisioned [if you use SCIM](/docs/segment-app/iam/scim/).

 ##### Will my users lose access to their other workspaces when I enable SSO?